devicetree-org/devicetree-specification/source/devicenodes.rst

    ``next-level-cache``    SD    ``<phandle>``         If present, indicates that another level of
                                                        cache exists.
 The value is the phandle of the next level of cache.
-The phandle value type is fully described in section FIXME 2.3.3.
+The phandle value type is fully described in section :ref:`sect-standard-properties-phandle`.
    Usage legend: R=Required, O=Optional, OR=Optional but Recommended, SD=See Definition
    ===================================================================================================

-.. note:: All other standard properties (section FIXME 2.3) are allowed but are optional.
+.. note:: All other standard properties (section :ref:`sect-standard-properties`) are allowed but are optional.

 Older versions of device trees may be encountered that contain a deprecated form of the next-level-cache property called l2-cache.
 For